Cultural Exchange

 Jana Gutge, ‘A New Passage to India’

-The last two months has helped broaden my viewpoint not just towards architecture but also towards life, society and people.
+The last two months have helped broaden my viewpoint not just towards architecture but also towards life, society and people.
 I met people with wide variety of thoughts and thinking methodologies.

 I am learning and unfolding something new each day: new technologies, new buildings: the expression of culture.
 I have got an opportunity to rediscover architecture from various other fields like philosophy and I look forward for the next nine months of exploring and seeking new experiences.